-Manufacturing and industrial facilities are laden with a diverse spectrum of risks.
-The work environment is fast-paced with many moving parts and complex processes; the dangers are both hidden and out in the open.
-If you are a new engineer, you don’t know what you don’t know, and it is easy to overlook the less than obvious dangers that can result in serious injury or even death.
-As a new engineer, I have witnessed close calls which inspired me to share these safety tips that I think every new engineer should know.
+Manufacturing and industrial facilities are filled with a wide range of dangerous safety risks.
+The work environments can be fast paced, have many moving parts, and contain very complex processes.
+The dangers may be obvious and out in the open.
+But the dangers could be hidden from view and difficult to recognize.
+As a new engineer, it can be easy to overlook the less than obvious dangers that can result in serious injury or even death.
+The following are some general safety tips that every new engineer should know.

-- Manufacturing plants and other customer sites will have sharp edges, moving parts, cables running on the floor, and many other obstacles.
-Make sure to wear comfortable clothing that is not loose fitting, but also not too tight to restrict movements.
-Long pants are usually recommended, especially when working on machines.
-Some places may require long-sleeved tops as well, so make sure to check with the customer if necessary.
-Long hair should be pulled back with a hair-tie, and any jewelry should either be safely stowed away or tucked into clothing.
-I like to keep a container in my bag to store any jewelry I may have on to avoid injury or losing it.
+Manufacturing facilities and other customer sites will have sharp edges, moving parts, cables running on the floor, and many other obstacles.
+One should always wear comfortable clothing that is not loose fitting, but also not too tight to restrict movement.
+Long pants are always recommended, especially when working on machines.
+Generally, shorts are not considered professional attire in a manufacturing environment and make one more susceptible to cut and scrape hazards.
+As mentioned before some facilities may require long-sleeved tops as well, so make sure to check with the customer if necessary.
+Pull back long hair with a hair-tie, and safely stow or tuck in any jewelry.
+Some engineers prefer to keep a container in their bag to store any jewelry that they may have on to avoid injury or losing it.

-- Pack a water bottle and emergency snacks in your bag to stay energized throughout the day; you could be working long hours and be on your feet for a long time.
-Back at home or at the hotel, try to get as much sleep as possible to rest for the next day.
-You need to be attentive and alert on-site!
+Depending on the length of time expected at the work site, one should consider packing a water bottle and healthy snacks in their bag to stay energized throughout the day.
+One could be working long hours and be on their feet for a long time.
+It is wise to have a pain reliver like acetaminophen or ibuprofen on hand because many work sites might not have anything available.
+Back at home or at the hotel, one should try to get as much sleep as possible to rest for the next day.
+Always be attentive and alert while at the work site!